deepak-manwal/Sequence-Checker/README.md

 Description
 ================

-logic.php:
+logic.php
 -------

-Its logical soltion i have created to check sequence in password.
-I have used simple for loops and array for this solution.
+Its logical solution i have created to check sequence in password.
+I have used simple **for** loops and **array** for this solution.
 Gives repeted string and its times also.

 **Input**